Last Updated on November 11, 2023

 Of course, bullywugs are going to be more in control of this situation than their massive war beast.
 They’ll be doing their best to corral the adventurers toward the beast.

 A lot of distraction will make it harder to focus with the real threat at hand, and the party will have to be very creative to survive.

-Those tentacle and tongue attacks are just too deadly to be risking.
+No matter the background of the encounter, those tentacle and tongue attacks are just too deadly to be risking.
 Ranged attacks will do just fine, especially if you can keep your distance.

 They don’t have incredible speed, so if you can stay a good click away from them, you can let off as much damage as possible.

 Obviously, one of the best things is to take advantage of the Shock Susceptibility in these creatures’ stat block.

 There are just so many benefits — half speed, reduced AC and Dexterity saves, no multiattacks or reactions, and the inability to take an action and a bonus action in the same turn — that the players gain when this happens.